 This charming hotel is in the heart of Old Town and walking distance from all the shops and restaurants.
 The Spanish-style façade with romantic patios, balconies and courtyards are reminiscent of early Californian missions.
 We love the atmosphere of the Hacienda as well as the location.
 After a night enjoying yard beers at O’Hungry’s it is nice to just stumble across the street and fall into bed.
 It is definitely our favorite place to drop our bags.
 Rates are around $200 a night which is pricey, but it possible to find deals on various travel sites as well package deals.
 See my full post, Here.

 Built in 1827 as a private residence, this boutique hotel has only 10 rooms which are all beautifully decorated with furnishing from the 1870’s in Victorian-style, staying true to the time.
 The Cosmopolitan is centrally located within the main plaza, but isn’t the best for families.
 The rooms are more for couples, containing only one queen to twin size beds.
+It is also said to be haunted and if you are into that added spook factor check out the history on my post: Haunted Hotels in San Diego.
 Considering the location and history, the rates aren’t too bad either.
-Rates start at $149 a night.
+Check rates HERE.

 The best value and a ton of fun.
 We love to park the RV for the weekend at Mission Bay, because it is on the bay and it is so close to Old Town.
 We like to take the kids for a dip in the bay in the morning and then spend an afternoon in Old Town.
 Rates start $65 a night and only $95 for bay view.
 A whole weekend at Mission Bay RV Resort is less expensive than one night at a hotel.
 We usually travel with a large group so this is the most cost effective way to stay and play.
 See my full post, HERE.